ISS21 Visiting Scholars

-Dr. Ilenia Picardi is Visiting Scholar at ISS21 for the Summer 2017.
-She is a post-doc research associate at University of Naples Federico II where she is conducting a study concerned with gender inequality in the academia as part of her PhD in Human Mind and Gender Studies.
+Dr. Ilenia Picardi was Visiting Scholar at ISS21 for the Summer 2017.
+She is a post-doc research associate at University of Naples Federico II where she conducted a study concerned with gender inequality in the academia as part of her PhD in Human Mind and Gender Studies.

 She was also awarded a PhD in Physics in 2003.
 Since then her research activity has been focused on Science and Technology Studies, mainly on the following themes:

 • social responsibility of scientists from the birth of Big Science to the present day;

 She has participated at several European projects in the field of Science in Society and for the University of Naples Federico II she was project manager of the FP7 GENOVATE Project (Transforming Organizational Culture for Gender Equality in Research and Innovation, January 2013 - June 2017).

 She is Project Coordinator for the first mentoring programme for women in science of Italian universities and the person in charge of the Gender Studies in Science and Technology of Gender Observatory on University and Research at UNINA.

 During her time at UCC, Dr Ilenia Picardi developed a comparative analysis between gendering processes that act in academia in different national contexts.